-Heart of Midlothian v Rangers
+Clinical Rangers earn win at Hearts

 Post update

-Foul by Peter Haring (Heart of Midlothian).
+Foul by Liam Boyce (Heart of Midlothian).

 Post update